MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 <a name="Management_of_course_direction_difference"></a>
 ## 12. Management of course direction difference
 Accuracy of setting the course direction is crucial for correlation between actual position and the course frame (vertical planes at base A and B).
 Any mistake in setting of the course direction means wrong indication in crossing of bases.
 Depending on how far you fly in front from the center point of the course, inaccuracy in indication can be couple of meters even for relative small error in course direction (error 5° means 0.4m inaccuracy 5 meters from the center point, but 2.6m when you fly 30 meters from it).
-Wrong course direction can be identified by a “move” of both bases to the left or right.
+Wrong course direction can be identified by a permanent “move” of both bases to the left or right.
 When crossing of both bases is reported to the right of bases, try to decrease the course direction and vice versa.

 Standard course direction for individual event can be permanently changed via configuration and reflected in the related event location item in the Locations.lua.
 For the “Live Position & Direction” event place there is possibility to change its course direction in the range <-10, +10> degrees during flight without landing.